foundational-networks/PEEL/Omnet_Sims/README.md

 ### Small-scale simulations: Extra step for evaluation in a short time

 Every scenario with [large-scale simulation](#step-6-running-the-large-scale-simulations-and-extracting-the-results) configurations takes days or even weeks to complete.
-Accordingly, we are providing a small-scale sample with 1Gbps links for those interested in evaluating the code in a short time.
-First, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and then use the following commands to extract the distribution files:
+Accordingly, we are providing a small-scale sample in which we run a single Broadcast collective with 8 MB messages among 64 nodes and compare the results of various techniques for those interested in evaluating the code in a short time.
+First, make sure that you are in the right directory ("PEEL/Omnet_Sims/dc_simulations/simulations/sims") and then use the following commands to extract the distribution files:

 ```
-bash extract_dist_files_LS_1Gbps.sh
+bash extract_dist_files_LS_sample.sh
-./run_1G.sh
+./run_sample.sh
 ```

 The commands above, download the distribution files for the small-scale simulations and simulate the following scenarios: